 Yahoo Breach: Why it Effects All Websites with User Accounts

-In many cases, people use their Yahoo email address as the username and contact method on other websites in which they are also a member.
-It is also common for people to use the same passwords across multiple sites.
-These considerations open the door for even more fraud with these compromised data sets from the Yahoo breach.
+In many cases, people use their Yahoo email address as the username and contact method on other websites.
+It’s also common for people to use the same passwords across multiple sites, which opens the door for more potential fraud with the compromised datasets from the Yahoo breach.

-For the big name websites, many of the safeguards to protect against these issues are in place.
-However, for many smaller websites, there is still significant risks.
-Below are some considerations to help any organization that wants to protect against susceptibility.
+For the big-name websites, many of the safeguards to protect against these issues are in place.
+But many smaller websites still face significant risks.

-Evaluate the password recovery functionality of your website for susceptibility to attackers that may try to reset passwords in other accounts from the compromised Yahoo account.
+Evaluate the password recovery functionality of your website for any susceptibility to attackers that may try to reset passwords in other accounts from the compromised Yahoo account.

-In addition, look to ensure that when any changes are made to an account, such as a password reset, an email or text is sent to the user notifying them that this happened.
+Additionally, look to ensure that when any changes are made to an account, such as a password reset, an email or text is sent to the user notifying them that this happened.

-The Yahoo breach just really increased the probability of these vulnerabilities being exploited in the near future, which means if you are not on it already, we highly recommend you add these enhancements to your websites soon.
+The Yahoo breach increased the probability of these vulnerabilities being exploited in the near future, which means if you aren’t on it already, we highly recommend you add these enhancements to your websites soon.